jonatas/timescaledb/docs/chat_gpt_tutorial.md

   end
 end
 ```

+## Call GPT4 API from the Ruby code

 The `call_gpt4_api` method is used to call the GPT-4 API with a prompt.
 At this moment we need to stack the following information: